kaycebasques/technicalwriting.dev/index.rst

        <p style="flex: 1; margin: 0 0 0 1em;">
            Hello!
 My name is <a href="https://kayce.basqu.es">Kayce</a> but you can call me...
 Kayce...
 I've been a professional technical writer for ~12 years.
 I got my start at a ~10-person internet of things startup, building out all their docs and docs-as-code infra.
-Then I moved on to Google's Web DevRel team.
-Noteworthy experiences include: writing all the original Lighthouse docs, doing all DevRel for Chrome DevTools (docs, videos, conferences, outreach, etc.), and being content lead for web.dev and developer.chrome.com.
-Then I took a 1-year "sabbatical" from work.
-After that I came back to Google, did a brief stint on fuchsia.dev, and switched over to pigweed.dev, where I've been docs lead for over a year now.
+After 3 years there I moved on to Google's Web DevRel team.
+Noteworthy experiences from that role include writing all the original Lighthouse docs, doing all DevRel for Chrome DevTools (docs, videos, conferences, support, etc.), and being content lead for web.dev and developer.chrome.com.
+After 6 years on Web DevRel I took a 1-year "sabbatical" from work.
+Then I came back to Google, did a brief stint on fuchsia.dev, and finally switched over to pigweed.dev.
+I've been docs lead for pigweed.dev for over a year now.
        </p>
     </div>